Fortis Institute - Nashville Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Fortis Institute - Nashville, approximately 83% of students took out student loans averaging $8,228 a year.
-That adds up to $32,912 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Fortis Institute - Nashville, approximately 79% of students took out student loans averaging $8,618 a year.
+That adds up to $34,472 over four years for those students.

 How Much Money Do Fortis Institute - Nashville Graduates Make?students who graduate with a bachelor's degree from Fortis Institute - Nashville make about $25,800 a year during their first few years of employment after graduation.
 This is about 35% less that the average pay for college graduates overall.
 However, graduates with your major may make more.